gdt050579/AppCUI-rs/docs/chapter-1/first_application.md

     Ok(())
 }
 ```

-or using macros to compact the code:
+Or use macros to make the code more compact:

 ```rs
 use appcui::prelude::*;